Books on ProvenceInspireKeith Van Sickle

 Kat and Philippe are looking forward to their first Christmas together at the villa, and what should be a time of joy becomes a full-blown “Christmas conundrum” for Kat as she agonizes over how to blend Canadian and Provençal Christmas traditions in her new home.
 And a shadow is cast by memories of the recent loss of her mother and their joyful Christmases together.
 Can Kat pull herself out of her funk in time for the holiday?

-Besides the turmoil in her heart, Kat is worried about the unexplained goings-on in the woods near her house.
+Besides the turmoil in her heart, Kat worries about the unexplained goings-on in the woods near her house.
 Is the Russian drug gang back in town?
-Her worries give way to panic when her beloved new pup Rocco goes missing.
+Her worries give way to panic when her beloved new pup Rocco, goes missing.
 Thank goodness for the wisdom of her friend Simone and her mysterious (and very helpful!) connection to the powerful Inspector Thibideau of the Paris commissaire’s office.
-And we can always count on Kat’s exuberant friend Molly for some sound sisterly advice.
+And we can always count on Kat’s exuberant friend Molly for sound, sisterly advice.

-Patricia Sands is a master at bringing the sights, sounds, smells and flavours of Provence to life in her books.
+Patricia Sands is a master at bringing Provence’s sights, sounds, smells and flavours to life in her books.
 As a reader, you feel like you are with Kat and Philippe in the coastal city of Antibes where they live, with its narrow winding streets and charming markets and cafés.
-And the trip the two take north to Strasbourg, to visit the famous Christmas markets, paints a vivid picture of life in this beautiful Alsatian city.
+The trip the two take north to Strasbourg to visit the famous Christmas markets paints a vivid picture of life in this beautiful Alsatian city.

 The First Noël is a delightful tale of love and friendship and a perfect book to read during this holiday season.
-Or maybe to give as a gift!
+Or maybe to give as a gift!blank

 Other Holidays Reading from Provence:

-Provence Inspired Memoirs – These are memoirs inspired by those who have chosen to settle in Provence for a period.
+Provence-Inspired Memoirs – These are memoirs inspired by those who have chosen to settle in Provence for a period.
 What is appealing about these books is that the authors have all visited more or less the same geography, yet each story is different.
-Some are humour-filled tales of expats trying to fit in, and others are reflections on the attraction of cultural differences.
+Some are humour-filled tales of expats trying to fit in, and others reflect the attraction of cultural differences.

 Love Stories Inspired by Provence – A budding romance, a Provencal setting and voila – a love story.
 This list of books only begins to scratch the surface of the popular women’s fiction genre.
-However, these are authors we recommend as they write beautifully, inviting you into the lifestyle in the South of France with their prose.
-These books may be fiction, but these authors have “done their homework” with regards to historical facts, understanding local traditions and immersing themselves in the culture.
+However, we recommend these authors as they write beautifully, inviting you into the lifestyle in the South of France with their prose.
+These books may be fiction, but these authors have “done their homework” concerning historical facts, understanding local traditions and immersing themselves in the culture.

 Please share this with friends and family.